imixs/imixs-adapters/imixs-adapters-poi/README.md

 ## Maven

-The imxis-adapter-poi module can be added into an application module.
+The imixs-adapter-poi module can be added into an application module.
 The module provides CDI and Rest API components.

 Add the following maven dependency into a parent project: